How to become a qualified Prep School librarian

 CILIP offers three different levels of registration:

-- Fellowship:- This is the highest level of Professional Registration and if you’re a Chartered member, hold a senior position in your organisation, or have made a significant contribution to the library profession, it is appropriate for you.
+- Fellowship:- This is the highest level of Professional Registration and if you are already a Chartered member, hold a senior position in your organisation, or have made a significant contribution to the library profession, this would be the most appropriate for you.
+On completion you will receive Fellowship status (FCLIP)

-Depending on experience and current and recent roles librarians can choose whether Certification or Chartership is the most appropriate.
+Depending on your experience and current role you can choose whether Certification or Chartership is the most appropriate path for you.
 There is further information on this here.
 Take a look at the respective handbooks at the foot of the web page which will give you the requirements and assessment criteria for each qualification.
 It is also possible to follow up a successful Certification with a Chartership if appropriate.
 Individuals can always contact CILIP to discuss which Professional Registration route they should follow by emailing email@example.com or by telephoning on: 020 7255 0500.
 One does not have to be CILIP member just to make an enquiry!

-Candidates on all CILIP’s registration schemes have to submit an e-portfolio of evidence.
-They work with a mentor who will advise and guide – and it is particularly helpful if this is someone from another sector.
-There is no time scale involved and the cost is £50 to register and another £50 when you submit your portfolio.
+None of CILIP’s professional registration schemes require any sort of exam.
+Candidates are just required to submit an e-portfolio of evidence which is built up by logging their Continuous Professional Development Activities and writing reflective statements on how their knowledge and performance has improved.
+All candidates have a mentor to advise and support them in this process – it is particularly helpful if this is someone from another sector.
+There is no time scale involved but it is possible to complete any of the three schemes in just 12 months.
+The cost is £50 to register and another £50 when you submit your portfolio.
 It is recommended that all candidates attend the portfolio building workshops and training courses that are run by CILIP all over the country

 Revalidation: All members who hold Certification, Chartership or Fellowship are recommended to revalidate their qualifications on an annual basis by submitting a short, reflective evaluative statement to CILIP on their CPD activities for that year.
 This is to ensure they continue to get the professional recognition for keeping their skills up-to-date and staying in touch with the latest developments in the profession.
 CILIP tried to make Revalidation obligatory, but members voted against it